magento-mpi/magento2/lib/internal/Magento/Framework/ObjectManager/README.md

+# ObjectManager

-The ObjectManager library is responsible for constructing objects and injecting dependencies based on module di.xml files.
+**ObjectManager** library is responsible for constructing objects and injecting dependencies based on module di.xml files.